delphijustin/unrealdvr/README.md

 * Searches for any new recordings and moves them.

 Features
+* Can get listings of shows
+* Can merge the files together if needed
+* Includes a webbrowser HLS player with remote and tv listings.
 * Record with a date and a time(not just a time)
 * Stream and record at the same time.
 * (Optional) Be able to change the channel via Arduino and IR LED